Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s 1905 Paper on Relativity

 \subsection{Einstein’s Bibliographical Silence}

-One of the most striking features of the paper is Einstein’s complete silence concerning the scientific work of the preceding two decades.
-Major experiments, such as those of Michelson and Morley or Trouton and Noble, conducted by leading physicists, are not mentioned.
-Nor are the theoretical works of Lorentz and Poincaré, central figures of contemporary mathematical physics.
-A whole section of experimental and theoretical research, central to debates between 1885 and 1905, is absent from his text.
-Instead, Einstein cites already established but deceased scientists—Newton, Maxwell, Hertz, Doppler—and refers to Lorentz only as an heir of Maxwell, emphasizing his integration of the electron into electromagnetism, but without mentioning his 1904 memoir.
-This gives the impression that Einstein positioned himself above the research of his time, presenting his theory as arising from long-established and universally accepted phenomena such as stellar aberration and the Doppler effect.
+One of the most striking features of the 1905 paper is Einstein’s silence concerning much of the scientific work of the preceding two decades.
+Major experiments, such as those of Michelson--Morley, Trouton--Noble, Rayleigh, and Brace, are not mentioned.
+Nor are the recent theoretical works of Lorentz and Poincaré, both central figures in contemporary discussions of electrodynamics and the principle of relativity.
+A significant body of experimental and theoretical research, central to debates between the late 1880s and 1905, is absent from the explicit argumentative framework of the paper.

-This choice is all the more surprising given the evidence that Einstein was, from 1900 onward, an avid and attentive reader.
-His letters to Mileva reveal that he regularly consulted the Milan library and actively sought Lorentz’s latest works, even asking his former classmate Jakob Ehrat to obtain them.
-He also very likely studied the 1900 Festschrift in honor of Lorentz, as Christian Bracco has shown—proof that he followed contemporary developments in electrodynamics closely.
-The portrait that emerges is that of a curious young researcher, integrated into scientific information networks and aware of current debates.
+In 1905 Einstein did not cite Lorentz’s 1895 or 1904 memoirs and did not place Lorentz in the historical framing of the paper.
+Lorentz was mentioned only later, in the technical electrodynamical part, in connection with the Lorentzian theory of the electrodynamics and optics of moving bodies.
+The other few named references belonged mainly to older and already established traditions, such as Maxwell, Hertz, and Doppler.
+By contrast, Poincaré’s recent work, and the recent experimental literature on ether drift---Michelson--Morley, Trouton--Noble, Rayleigh, and Brace---were absent from the explicit argumentative framework of the paper.
+The result was a text that presented special relativity less as the outcome of an ongoing contemporary debate than as a conceptual clarification arising from general principles and classical electrodynamics.

-This radical silence thus exposes a contradiction in Einstein’s later self-portrait.
-He repeatedly claimed that one only needed to recognize that Lorentz’s \(t'\) represented the “true time” to arrive at special relativity.
-Yet in the 1905 paper, none of the authors he cites ever wrote a \(t'\).
-His retrospective narrative and the 1905 text are inconsistent: on the one hand, Einstein presented his theory as the result of a conceptual re-foundation; on the other, he later admitted that the seed of the solution was already present in Lorentz’s recent work—precisely the ones he chose not to cite.
+This choice is all the more striking given the evidence that Einstein was, from 1900 onward, an active and attentive reader of recent scientific literature.
+His letters to Mileva Marić indicate that he used scientific libraries, mobilized personal networks to obtain books and articles, and explicitly sought recent works by Lorentz through his former classmate Jakob Ehrat.
+He also very plausibly encountered the 1900 \emph{Festschrift} in honor of Lorentz at the Istituto Lombardo, as Christian Bracco has argued.
+The portrait that emerges is not that of an isolated young researcher cut off from the contemporary literature, but of a curious and resourceful physicist able to use libraries, correspondence, and personal contacts to follow current developments.